How students enter the Peace in the Pacific Study Tour

 - be able to look after yourself physically and emotionally for the duration of the tour.

-You must have parental permission and the endorsement of your school principal to enter.
+You must have parent or guardian permission and the endorsement of your school principal to enter.

-You can enter the Peace in the Pacific and the Anzac Spirit study tour competitions, but you are eligible to win a place on only one of these tours.
+Year 10 students can enter both the Peace in the Pacific and the Anzac Spirit Study Tour competitions.
+You are eligible to win a place on only one of these tours.

 How to enter